vTuanpham/SVD_Image_Video_Compression/README.md

 **Simple application for image and video compression for demonstration purpose using singular value decomposition with user input rank (Level of compression)**

+Video compression has multithreading support with 5 frames parallel processing.